MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 ## The migrated flows

-When SPMT migrates workflows to Power Automate, the transformation uses the modern Power Automate capabilities.
-An easy process lets you create the same or similar business requirements as in the original SharePoint workflows.
+When SPMT migrates the workflow to Power Automate, it finds the Power Automate built-in actions that best match the functions in the original SharePoint workflow.
+Due to the feature gaps between SharePoint workflow and Power Automate, a converted flow may not carry the exact same behavior as the original one.

 ![out of the box workflows](media/spmt-workflow-ootb-options.png)